magento/merchdocs/src/sales/shipments-create.md

 1. When the shipment is ready, click <span class="btn">Submit Shipment</span>.

-### To set up comments for shipment do the following:
+## Set up comments for shipments

-1. On the _Admin_ sidebar, go to **Stores** > **Settings** > **Configuration**.
+1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.

 1. Under _Sales_, select **Sales Email**.

-1. Expand **Shipment Comments** section:
+1. Expand the **Shipment Comments** section and modify the settings as needed:

-- The default option is set as **Enabled** that explains the shipment comment email will be sent to customers when the customer orders a product.
+   - The **Enabled** option is set to `Yes` by default, which means that the email is sent to a customer when a shipping comment is entered.

-- In **Shipment Comment Email Sender**, select the person from whom the shipment comment email will be sent.
-The default Magento 2 offers five email addresses.
+   - For **Shipment Comment Email Sender**, select the person from whom the shipment comment email is sent.
+The default offers five email addresses.

-- In **Shipment Comment Email Template**, select the template based on your requirement or select the default option.
+   - For **Shipment Comment Email Template**, select the template based on your requirement or select the default option.

-- In **Shipment Comment Email Template for Guests**, choose the template for customers who have not created an account in your store.
+   - For **Shipment Comment Email Template for Guests**, choose the template used for customers who do not have an account in your store.

-- In **Shipment Comment Email Copy To**, enter the multiple email addresses to whom you want to send Shipment comment email copy.
-Separate email addresses with a comma.
+   - For **Shipment Comment Email Copy To**, enter the email addresses to send a shipment comment email copy.
+Separate multiple email addresses with a comma.

-- Send **Shipment Comment Email Copy Method**, select bcc(blind carbon copy) or separate email copy method based on your requirement.
+   - For **Shipment Comment Email Copy Method**, select `bcc` (blind carbon copy) or `separate email copy` method based on your preference.

 1. Click <span class="btn">Save Config</span>.

     ![]({% link images/images/shipment-coments.png %}){: .zoom}
-    _Shipment Coment Configuration_
+    _Shipment comment configuration_

 ## Buttons